Dr Charity Brown

 - Fellow of the Higher Education Academy

-I am a personal tutor, and contribute to teaching and assessment in the area of cognitive psychology.
-I supervise undergraduate projects in areas related to face perception and recognition.
+I act as a personal tutor supporting the academic, personal and professional development of groups of students as they progress through the degree programme.
+I contribute to teaching and assessment in the area of cognitive psychology, and supervise undergraduate projects in areas related to face perception and recognition.
 I am the School of Psychology's Widening Participation Lead.

 Research groups and institutes